bowyer-app/FabTransitionLayout/README.md

 # FabTransitionLayout
-Provides the Floating Action Button Toolbar [as specified in the Material Design Guide](http://www.google.com/design/spec/components/buttons-floating-action-button.html#buttons-floating-action-button-transitions) in a simple library.
+Provides the Floating Action Button Transition [as specified in the Material Design Guide](http://www.google.com/design/spec/components/buttons-floating-action-button.html#buttons-floating-action-button-transitions) in a simple library.

 It is strongly inspired by [fab-toolbar](https://github.com/bowyer-app/fab-toolbar)